onnx/onnx/docs/Operators.md

   Scan can be used to iterate over one or more scan_input tensors, constructing zero or more scan_output tensors.
-It combines ideas from general recurrences, functional programming constructs such as scan, fold, map, and zip and is intended to enable generalizations of RNN-like constructs for sequence-to-sequence processing.
+It combines ideas from general recurrences, functional programming constructs such as scan, fold, map, and zip, and is intended to enable generalizations of RNN-like constructs for sequence-to-sequence processing.
   Other tensors (referred to as state_variables here) can be used to carry a state when iterating from one element to another (similar to hidden-state in RNNs, also referred